Anna Mária BALÁZS

 My family’s experiences during the German Nazi occupation of Hungary are (for the time being) the story I am sharing on this site.

 After “the war,” in 1945, I was enrolled in a Roman Catholic school run by nuns of the Congregation of Jesus (Angolkisasszonyok intézete).
 It was located at 47 Váci Street, within walking distance of my home.
-I only lasted a short while.
+I only lasted one semester.

-In the fall, I was enrolled in the first grade of a Catholic public school, and I was registered as Roman Catholic.
-In the first academic year, 1945/46, German language was introduced as a subject.
+In the second semester, I attended a Catholic public school, and was registered as Roman Catholic.
+In this first academic year, 1945/46, the German language was on the curriculum.

 In December 1948, we left Budapest and Hungary for Geneva, where we encountered unforeseen difficulties: The funds we had sent out with a colleague of my father’s had disappeared.
 Both the colleague and the funds have apparently migrated to South America.

-My mother and my aunt’s sewing skills provided our only source of income.
-My father, unemployed, spent his time with me and started to teach me self-sufficiency and independence.
+My mother’s and my aunt’s sewing skills provided our only source of income.
+My father, unemployed, spent much of his time with me and started to teach me self-sufficiency and independence.
 On one of our walks, he insisted that I go into an elegant hotel and ask the person at the front desk for directions to where we lived (a much less elegant hotel).
-He wanted to make sure that I would never feel lost in an unknown place, that I knew that there were safe places and that I had the confidence to go to a safe place by myself.
+He wanted to make sure that I would never feel lost in an unknown place, that I knew that there were safe places, and that I had the confidence to go to a safe place by myself.

 In early 1949, we left Geneva for Paris, where we lived at the Hotel Royal Bèrgère.
 This small hotel, at 8 rue Geoffroy Marie, was down the street from the famous Folies Bergère.
 Each room had a sink and a bidet, and the shared bathroom and toilet were down the hall.
-We rented two rooms: one for my parents and the other for my aunt, my grandmother, and me.
-The three of us slept in one bed.
+We rented two rooms: one for my parents and the other for my aunt, my grandmother, and me, where the three of us slept in one bed.

 My mother and my aunt were again our only source of income.
 My parents’ room was the sewing workshop; our room was the fitting room.
 My grandmother took care of daily grocery shopping, cooking our meals in our room, and helping with the sewing.

-Upon our arrival, in early 1949, I was enrolled in the first grade of the local elementary school.
+Soon after our arrival, I was enrolled in the first grade of the local elementary school.
 My gangly 10-year-old self was taken under the wings of the six-year-olds.
 During most of the summer holidays, I was bedridden.
 To keep me occupied and help me learn French, my father gifted me with a copy of Les Trois Mousquetaires by Alexandre Dumas.
 This is when I fell in love with historical novels.
-When I was on my feet again, my father (still unemployed) and I explored Paris and he taught me the intricacies of the Paris Metro system.
+When I was on my feet again, my father (still unemployed) and I explored Paris.
+He taught me the intricacies of the Paris Metro system.

 Over the next few years, my French improved, and I kept being promoted to higher classes until I was ready for the Lycée.
 A letter dated 27 June 1951 informed us that I had passed the entrance examination and was admitted to the Lycée Jules Ferry.
-Unfortunately, I was never able to attend, because my aunt’s husband’s family sponsored our immigration to Canada.
+I did not attend because my aunt’s husband’s family sponsored our immigration to Canada.

-The next morning the family’s plans fell apart: my father announced that he was leaving my mother.
+The next morning, the family’s plans fell apart: my father announced that he was leaving my mother.
 No apartment, no financial security, no time to “settle.”
-My mother was on her own, in a new city, in a new country, without any connections, without any of her own extended family or friends.
+My mother was on her own in a new city, in a new country, without any connections or extended family or friends.

-I don’t know how quickly my mother made new plans, but with borrowed funds (from Aunt Lily’s brother-in-law), she rented a space on Peel Street that could accommodate both a business and our housing.
+I don’t know how quickly my mother made new plans, but with borrowed funds (from Aunt Lily’s brother-in-law), she rented a store on Peel Street that accommodated both the business and our housing.
 It was located across the street from a “famous” dressmaking salon, just up the street from the elegant Mount-Royal Hotel.
-She thought this would be an excellent location to attract clients to her new custom dressmaking salon named Marguerite and Lily.
-The space also provided us with a home.
+She thought this would be an excellent location to attract clients to their new haute couture dressmaking salon named Marguerite and Lily.
+For me, this place was luxury: this was the only time I had a room to myself before getting married.

 I was rapidly enrolled in grade 9 at the Montreal High School for Girls, an English-language institution (at the time I didn’t speak any English) on University Street, across the street from McGill University.
 Girls and boys were taught in separate wings of the building.
 Later, in grades 10 and 11, those few of us who were enrolled in Science I, had to go to the boys’ side for physics and chemistry.

-I graduated in 1954 and finally was able to cross the street as a 1st-year student in the 6-year Architecture program in the Faculty of Engineering of McGill University.
+After graduating in 1954, I crossed the street as a 1st-year student in the 6-year Architecture program in the Faculty of Engineering of McGill University.
 I didn’t expect to be one of the first women to graduate from Architecture in 1960.

 The following years were interesting.
 My partner and I took a one-year life-changing road trip to Central and South America.